Intro

 The cryptocurrency space is very volatile.
 You can make a lot of profit if you can correctly anticipate price movements.
 But for that, you have to have talent in sniffing out market sentiment; otherwise, losses can also mount quickly.

-It is relatively easy to enter the cryptocurrency market: you can trade spot cryptocurrency 24/7, and the often unregulated landscape of cryptocurrency trading also creates less barriers for entry.
+It is relatively easy to enter the cryptocurrency market: you can trade spot cryptocurrency 24/7, and the often unregulated landscape of cryptocurrency trading also creates fewer barriers for entry.

 What kind of crypto trading strategies are there?